Asega-bryan07/Movie-Recommender-App-v2/README.md

 The aid for French, German and Spanish language translation is yet to be implemented. <br>
  <br> My digital portfolio can be accessed via the link: https://bryanasegaportfolio-website.vercel.app/

- <br>The movie app repository can be accessed via the link: https://github.com/Asega-bryan07/Movie-Recommender-App.git
+<br>The downgrade of the movie app repository can be accessed via the link: https://github.com/Asega-bryan07/Movie-Recommender-App.git
+ <br>The upgraded version 2.0.1 of the movie app repository can be accessed via the link: https://github.com/Asega-bryan07/Movie-Recommender-App-v2.git